 Celebrate the Chinese New Year, attend a carnival or festival

-The Granville carnival will be held for the 146th time from 21st – 25th February.
+The Granville carnival will be held is held in February.
 For more information about the Granville carnival visit their webpage.
 You can peruse the programme of activities, timings and photos.
 Watch the video below for a taster of the fancy dress outfits, the decorated floats, the parade and the confetti fight.

 Visit one of the key tourist sites

 Not all tourist sites are open in February although many of the bigger ones are.
-Entry to the abbey at Mont Saint Michel will be free on Sunday 2nd February.
+Entry to the abbey at Mont Saint Michel will be free on the first Sunday in the month.
 All you need to do is to pay for your parking.
-The Mont Saint Michel page is here with heaps of information about what to do and see.

 Many of the D-Day landing sites are open.
-This page is a comprehensive guide to the D-Day landing beaches.
 For example, Gold Beach sites open in February include the Arromanches Landing Museum, the D-Day Garden and the Longues-sur-Mer battery.
 At Omaha both the Normandy American Cemetery and Visitor Centre as well as La Pointe du Hoc are open and both are free to visit.
 Near Sword Beach, the Atlantic Wall museum in Ouistreham opens on 9th February.
 The Pegasus Bridge Memorial museum is open throughout February.
 The Juno Beach Centre at Courseulles-sur-Mer focusses on the Canadian sector and you can visit during February.
 There are several museums open around the Utah Beach area.
 They include the D-Day Experience and Dead Man’s Corner Museums at Saint-Côme-du-Mont, the Airborne Museum at Sainte-Mère-Eglise and the Utah Beach museum.
 The cemeteries and memorials are also open to visitors.

 Other things to do in February include visiting a museum such as the maritime museum in Cherbourg or the centre for Peace and History in Caen, a walk on one of the many beaches, browsing a market and strolling around one of the nearby towns such as Granville, Coutances or Villedieu-les-Poêles.